What to Expect if You're Traveling Over Labor Day Weekend

 No matter where you're heading this Labor Day, there are some things you should prepare for before you take to the skies.

-The Federal Aviation Administration (FAA) expects this Thursday will be the busiest day for air travel heading into Labor Day weekend, followed by this Wednesday, Friday, and next Tuesday, Sept.
-4. With remote work allowing more travelers to extend their trips, airlines like United are reporting higher demand on what previously used to be slower days of the week for travel.
+The Federal Aviation Administration (FAA) expected this Thursday and Friday to be the busiest days for air travel heading into Labor Day weekend.
+With remote work allowing more travelers to extend their trips, airlines like United are reporting higher demand on what previously used to be slower days of the week for travel.

 No matter which day you're heading out or returning home for Labor Day weekend, give yourself plenty of time to get to the airport.
 It's better to have more time at your gate – or relaxing in an airport lounge – than risk missing your flight and ruining your trip.